In the 1980s, California has seen a number of notorious killers, such as the Original Night Stalker, the Grim Sleeper, and the Freeway Killer.

 On September 3, 1985, less than a week after his arrest, Richard Ramirez went to see a prison dentist.
 Over a period of nine months, Dr. Alfred Otero had repaired nine badly rotten teeth, filling them with a compound substance.

 Ramirez’s dental hygiene was an issue starting at a young age.
-The infamous killer would start his day drinking Coca-Cola and eating sugar-covered cereal in his El Paso, Texas home.
+The killer would start his day drinking Coca-Cola and eating sugar-covered cereal.

 According to Ramirez’s childhood friend and classmate Ray Garcia, “He’d never brush his teeth.
 I used to tell him to close his mouth or brush his teeth.”